2 Exploring Candy database

 Figure 2.3: Table Orders.

-In the table Orders is OrderCode the primary key, the value of OrderCode is unique.
-A certain value of CustomerCode can appear more than once in this table because a customer can have multiple orders.
-An order is always associated with one customer.
+In the Orders table, OrderCode is the primary key, and its value is unique.
+A specific CustomerCode can appear more than once in this table because a customer can place multiple orders.
+Each order is always associated with one customer.

-Check that there are 784 orders in table Orders.
+Check that there are 784 orders in the Orders table.

 2.1.3 Table OrderDetails